Slideshow image

 With the American Dream, for instance, there is a general plot of “rags to riches,” a story of success and prosperity.

-This plot dictates values that include hard work, economic prudence, and accumulation of wealth.
+This plot dictates values that include hard work, economic prudence, and wealth accumulation.

 In turn, these values result in certain attitudes and behaviors: